 Coping with financial anxiety

-What can start as a passing thought about paying the bills and how you’re going to stretch your budget for the month can lead many to sleepless nights feeling like they have lost control.
+What can start as a passing thought about paying the bills and how you’re going to stretch your budget for the month can lead many to financial anxiety and feeling you have lost control.
 The good news is it doesn’t have to be that way.
 This blog will show you how to deal with your day-to-day money worries and give tips on how to control your money, rather than your money controlling you.

 Focus on the positive